 Wet hydrants are widely used in places where there is no problem of freezing.
 In such types of fire hydrant systems, the water in the main supplies the hydrant close to the surface.
 So, in cold weather conditions, it is susceptible to freezing.

-A dry hydrant system stores the water below ground.
+A dry hydrant system stores the water below the ground.
 The Earth’s temperature is usually higher than the cold environment temperature in cold regions.
 So, the possibility of freezing can be prevented by this arrangement.
 When the dry hydrant system is required to be used, firefighters open a valve on top of the hydrant and engage their hose in it.
-This causes the drain valve to open inside of the hydrant.
+This causes the drain valve to open inside the hydrant.
 This allows the water to come through which the firefighters use against the fire.